Sanada Yukimura (Sengoku Basara): Cultural impact

 ToonZone had mixed thoughts about Yukimura's characterization since he was not highlighted as much as Masamune was but still enjoyed his design due to his striking red color.
 FandomPost liked the action scenes featured by the two protagonists of the anime as seen in the English release of the series.
 DVD Talk agreed, noting the appeal of the fight's animation comparing it to an "explosion of firepower and blue lightning.
 It is borderline supernatural and powerful enough to be seen as basically a nuclear blast a couple klicks away".
 Blu Ray noted that Masamune and Yukimura's developing friendship and rivalry served as one of the strongest parts of the first season.
 Anime Herald agreed noting the two rivals "rise to greatness" through their fights and the lessons they learn in the series.
 While also liking the fight scenes from the first season between Masamune and Yukimura, Fandom Post felt the second season managed to further develop these characters with even better fight scenes.
 Yukimura was confronted with more serious scenes, leading more men, whereas in the first season he was a mere general under Takeda Shingen.
 In a review of the movie Sengoku Basara Samurai Kings: The Last Party, Fandom Post enjoyed the friendly clash between Yukimura and his superior Shingen.
 Anime News Network felt the fight scenes featuring Yukimura were highly entertaining due to the visuals provided by the anime staff.
 They also noted his growth as a character having inherited the leadership from Shingen.

+In On Transmedia Storytelling and Historical Awareness in the Historical Video Game Sengoku Basara, Yukimura's design was praised for fitting the historical figure as well as his rivalry with Masamune which help to make him popular enough to be the subject of several types of promotion in Japan.
+This also resulted in the noteworthy Yukimura-den which retells his life more realistically.
+The game was earned by the success of promoting the character; "In this case, the narrative of Sanada Yukimura from the game can be compared or explored through the narrative of Sanada Yukimura from the movie, and whether they are similar or different, the process results in the expansion of the grand narrative of the character."
+Unable to pick just one, voice actor Takehito Koyasu considers both Yukimura and Masamune as two of his favorite characters.
+In a series of Sengoku Basara magazines, Yukimura has been featured prominently in the second issue as it focuses largely on his role in the franchise.